yjeon27/Pure_P2P_Network_NodeJS/README.md

 ### Test It Yourself!
 1. Clone repo
 2. Copy the directory 4 times in separate directories to simulate 4 *different peers*
+3. Install the node dependencies by typing in
+  - cmd > `node install`
-3. Remove different images from different directories to test out image querying
+4. Remove different images from different directories to test out image querying
-4. Follow commands shown in `FLOW_OF_PROGRAM`
+5. Follow commands shown in `FLOW_OF_PROGRAM`